MCiret/P5_PurBeurre-Food-Substitution_DA-Python/README.rst

     2) Use the -p argument when running the program (see --help)

-**WARNING :** do not modify the GET query fields parameters because they corresponds to the database fields
+**WARNING :** do not modify the GET query fields parameters because they corresponds to the database fields.

-Note that IntegrityError (i.e duplicate primary key or value in UNIQUE constrained field) are handled during database insertions to enable "feeding" the local database with more products...
+**Note that** IntegrityError (i.e duplicate primary key or value in UNIQUE constrained field) are handled during database insertions to enable "feeding" the local database with more products without crashing...

 .. |vPython badge| image:: https://img.shields.io/badge/python-v3.8-blue.svg